mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-09-25-starting-with-phpunit.md

 ---
 layout: post
 title: Starting with PHPUnit
 date: 2012-09-25
 tag: composer,php,php-unit,TDD,tests
-description: Last week I told you all about my next set of articles on my blog.
-My main focus will be PHPUnit and Composer.
-Not because I’m an expert about the
+description: Last week I told you all about my next set of articles on my blog My main focus will be PHPUnit and Composer
 author: Marco Monteiro
 categories: [composer,php,php-unit,TDD,tests]
 ---

 Last week I told you all about my next set of articles on my blog.
 My main focus will be PHPUnit and Composer.
 Not because I’m an expert about the subject, but for the exact opposite â€” I’m learning as I go.
 Let’s define “the thing” first.

 PHPUnit is the de-facto standard for unit testing in PHP projects.
 It provides both a framework that makes the writing of tests easy as well as the functionality to easily run the tests and analyse their results.

 That take us to another subject.
 Test Driven Development or TDD.
 <!--more-->

 **What is TDD?**